hlavatytomas/breadBakingFoam/docs/tutorial:-2D-axisymmetrical-bread.md

 # Case description and setup
 This tutorial shows a two-dimensional internal simulation of the bread in the oven.
 External transport is resolved by custom mixed boundary conditions.
 The tutorial is located in `tutorials/breadAx2D` and can be:
-1. run directly as prepared by `Allrun` script in `tutorials/breadAx2D`folder, or
+1. run directly as prepared by `Allrun` script in `tutorials/breadAx2D` folder, or
-2. modified and run by `runBreadAx2D.py` in `pyCtrlScripts/`.
+2. modified and run by `pyCtrlScripts/runBreadAx2D.py` control script.

 The description of the solved equations and variables is in greater detail discussed in https://doi.org/10.14311/TPFM.2025.015.
 Furthermore in the solver, the solved variables are noted as:
 * `alphaI` - volumetric fraction of the I-th phase,